On the statistical theory of self-gravitating collisionless dark matter flow: Introduction

-The statistical analysis for incompressible flow was developed in the theory of isotropic and homogeneous turbulence \citep{Taylor:1935-Statistical-theory-of-turbulan,Taylor:1938-Production-and-dissipation-of-,de_Karman:1938-On-the-statistical-theory-of-i,Batchelor:1953-The-Theory-of-Homogeneous-Turb}.
-However, the self-gravitating collisionless dark matter flow is intrinsically different and much more complicated.
-The cosmic peculiar velocity is not incompressible (or vanishing divergence) on all scales.
-Instead, on small scale, the virialized halos has a vanishing (proper) radial flow and the peculiar velocity satisfies constant divergence \citep[see][Eq.
-(60)]{Xu:2022-The-mean-flow--velocity-disper}.
-While on large scale, flow becomes irrotational.
-The nature of two different types of flow on small and large scales and the transition between them are the key to understand the SG-CFD velocity field.
-Therefore, it is necessary to develop a complete set of kinematic relations for different statistical measures and different types of flow on different scales.
+The statistical theory for incompressible flow was developed for isotropic and homogeneous turbulence \citep{Taylor:1935-Statistical-theory-of-turbulan,Taylor:1938-Production-and-dissipation-of-,de_Karman:1938-On-the-statistical-theory-of-i,Batchelor:1953-The-Theory-of-Homogeneous-Turb}.
+However, the self-gravitating collisionless dark matter flow is intrinsically different.
+The cosmic peculiar velocity is not incompressible (vanishing divergence) on all scales.
+Instead, on small scale, the virialized haloes has a vanishing (proper) radial flow and the peculiar velocity $\textbf{u}$ satisfies a constant divergence condition or $\nabla \cdot \textbf{u}=-3Ha$, where $H$ is Hubble parameter and $a$ is scale factor \citep{Xu:2022-The-statistical-theory-of-3rd}.
+While on large scale, flow becomes irrotational or $\nabla \times \textbf{u}=0$.
+The nature of two different types of flow on small and large scales and the transition between them are the key to understand the velocity field in dark matter flow.
+Therefore, it is necessary to develop a complete set of kinematic relations between various statistical measures for different types of flow.

 This paper focus on the two-point second order statistical measures of velocity field for SG-CFD.
-Using second order velocity statistics fully extracted from N-body simulation without projecting onto structured grid, we are able to: \begin{enumerate} \item demonstrate the dark matter flow is of irrotational nature on large scale and constant divergence on small scale (Fig. \ref{fig:4}); \item identify an exponential form of transverse velocity correlation on large scale (Eq. \eqref{ZEqnNum971850}), such that all other relevant statistical measures for density, velocity and potential fields can be analytically derived; \item identify a one-fourth scaling law for second order velocity structure function on small scale ($S_{2}^{l} \left(r\right)\propto r^{{1/4}}$ in Eq. \eqref{ZEqnNum392323}) such that all other statistical measures on small scale can be derived; \item limiting velocity correlation approaches 1/2 on the smallest scale ($r\to 0$), where particle "annihilation" may happen (Fig. \ref{fig:15}). \end{enumerate}
+Using second order velocity statistics fully extracted from N-body simulation without projecting onto structured grid, we are able to: \begin{enumerate} \item demonstrate the dark matter flow is of irrotational nature on large scale and constant divergence on small scale (Fig. \ref{fig:4}); \item identify an exponential form of transverse velocity correlation on large scale (Eq. \eqref{ZEqnNum971850}), such that all other relevant statistical measures for density, velocity and potential fields can all be analytically derived; \item identify a one-fourth (1/4) scaling law for second order velocity structure function on small scale ($S_{2}^{l} \left(r\right)\propto r^{{1/4}}$ in Eq. \eqref{ZEqnNum392323}) with all other statistical measures on small scale derived subsequently; \item identify a limiting velocity correlation coefficient approaching 1/2 on the smallest scale ($r\to 0$) (Fig. \ref{fig:15}). \end{enumerate}